cloudnative-pg/cloudnative-pg/docs/src/cloudnative-pg.v1.md

 - [SynchronousReplicaConfiguration](#postgresql-cnpg-io-v1-SynchronousReplicaConfiguration)

-<p>SynchronousReplicaConfigurationMethod configured whether to use
+<p>SynchronousReplicaConfigurationMethod configures whether to use
 quorum based replication or a priority list</p>